parsa-epfl/cloudsuite/docs/benchmarks/web-serving.md

 These images are automatically built using the mentioned Dockerfiles available on the `ParsaLab/cloudsuite` [GitHub repo][repo].

+### Starting the database server ####
+To start the database server, you have to first `pull` the server image.
+To `pull` the server image use the following command:

+    $ docker pull cloudsuite/web-serving:db_server

+The following command will start the database server:

+    $ docker run -dt --net=host --name=mysql_server cloudsuite/web-serving:db_server ${WEB_SERVER_IP}

+The ${WEB_SERVER_IP}  parameter is mandatory.
+It sets the IP of the web server.
+If you are using the host network, the web server IP is the IP of the machine that you are running the web_server container on.
+If you create your own network you can use the name that you are goinig to give to the web server (we called it web_server in the following commands).

+### Starting the memcached server ####
+To start the memcached server, you have to first `pull` the server image.
+To `pull` the server image use the following command:

+    $ docker pull cloudsuite/web-serving:memcached_server

+The following command will start the memcached server:

+    $ docker run -dt --net=host --name=memcache_server cloudsuite/web-serving:memcached_server

 ### Starting the web server ####
 To start the web server, you first have to `pull` the server image.
 To `pull` the server image use the following command: